Professor Daniel Krauss answers frequently asked questions about the Psychological Science Major at CMC

 A: One-semester thesis can be completed in either the fall or spring semester of the senior year.
 With a one-semester project, students typically review the literature on a particular topic and/or investigate a research question non-empirically (i.e., they do not collect data).
 The quality of the work is held to the same high standards as two-semester theses, but because there is no data collection and analysis involved, the project can be completed in its entirety in one semester.

-To qualify for Honors in Psychology, students must do a two-semester thesis project.
+To qualify for Honors in Psychological Science, students must do a two-semester thesis project.
 The requirements for Honors are B+ or higher GPA at the beginning of senior year, B+ or higher in Statistics and Research Methods and Practicum combined.
 As part of the requirement for a two-semester thesis, students enroll in senior research seminar.
 In the fall semester, students generate research questions, design their study, and write a research proposal.
 In the spring, they carry out the project; collect and analyze their data, write a complete research report, and present their project orally.

 A: The year-long senior thesis allows students to apply their knowledge of research design and analysis to answer a research question they find interesting.
 Sometimes, senior theses turn into publications, but even if it does not, the experience often gives our students an edge in graduate school admission or obtaining a research position at another institution after graduation.